In this article, we hear from Omer Saleem, Chief Finance Officer for Proven SA, based in our Riyadh corporate office.

 Business entities fall into two categories for consideration of taxes within the Kingdom of Saudi Arabia.
 The first is a non-resident entity and the second is a resident entity.
 The non-resident entity is any company outside of the GCC doing business in Saudi Arabia without a SAGIA license.
 Those registered within Saudi or GCC countries are deemed as resident entities.

 Non-resident entities pay 20% tax on income derived from commercial activities within Saudi Arabia.
-Meanwhile, resident entities pay 2.5% on income from commercial activities in the form of Zakat.
-If ownership of a company is split between a resident and non-resident then pro-rata tax basis is applied on each party’s share in the company.
-There are two exceptions to the corporate taxation rates.
-The first is related to companies operating in the production of oil or the hydrocarbons value chain and these companies pay 85% rate.
-The second is on companies engaged in natural gas investment fields and these companies pay 30% rate.
+Meanwhile, resident entities pay 2.5% of their income from commercial activities in the form of Zakat.
+If the ownership of a company is split between a resident and a non-resident then a pro-rata tax basis is applied to each party’s share in the company.
+There are two exceptions to the corporate tax rates.
+The first is related to companies operating in the production of oil or the hydrocarbons value chain and these companies pay an 85% rate.
+The second is on companies engaged in natural gas investment fields and these companies pay a 30% rate.

-Zakat is applicable on capital which is not invested in long term investments or fixed assets.
-Companies owing Zakat should be mindful of end of service accruals, depreciation, owners’ capital, owners’ outstanding profit share accruals, statutory reserves and end of service indemnities.
+Zakat is applicable to capital that is not invested in long-term investments or fixed assets.
+Companies owing Zakat should be mindful of end-of-service accruals, depreciation, owners’ capital, owners’ outstanding profit share accruals, statutory reserves, and end-of-service indemnities.

 Any dividends received in Saudi Arabia are treated as income and are subject to the above-mentioned treatment for tax purposes.
 There is a 5% withholding tax applicable on dividends paid to non-residents.
-There is also a 5% withholding tax applicable to non-resident third party entities engaged for technical services and this rate goes up to 15% for related parties engaged for technical services.
+There is also a 5% withholding tax applicable to non-resident third-party entities engaged in technical services and this rate goes up to 15% for related parties engaged in technical services.

-In 2018 there is another layer of complexity which will be added to GCC taxation with the establishment of Value Added Tax.
+In 2018 there is another layer of complexity that will be added to GCC taxation with the establishment of Value Added Tax.
 Starting January 2018, Saudi Arabia and the UAE will be the first GCC economies to commit to implementing VAT.
-The Saudi Arabian economy is still primarily driven by the petro-chemical industry, natural resources, commodities and service sectors.
-Therefore, the downstream effects of VAT will be significant on all KSA operating businesses.
+The Saudi Arabian economy is still primarily driven by the petrochemical industry, natural resources, commodities, and service sectors.
+Therefore, the downstream effects of VAT will be significant for all KSA operating businesses.

 Omer Saleem holds the position of Chief Financial Officer based out of Proven’s Riyadh office.